learnbyexample/100_page_python_intro/100_page_python_intro.md

 False
 ```

 Here's some examples for `set` operations like union, intersection, etc. You can either use methods or operators, both will give you a new `set` object instead of in-place modification.
-The difference is that `set` methods can accept any iterable, not restricted to `set` objects.
+The difference is that `set` methods can accept any iterable, whereas the operators can work only with `set` or set-like objects.

 ```ruby
 >>> color_1 = {'teal', 'light blue', 'green', 'yellow'}